RJamesJers/Image-Recognition-Classification/README.md

 - Created a Scikit-Learn pipeline to explore data splitting prep including:

--- using PCA and Logistic Regression
+PCA and Logistic Regression,
--- using ShuffleSplit
+ShuffleSplit,
--- using K-Fold
+K-Fold,

 - Evaluated performance of all techniques